CGordini/cgordini.github.com/_posts/2020/2020-11-21-gingerman.md

 To be fair, I did say it was ["too soon"](/posts/2020/10/grattan).

-So when the opprotunity came across that I could be part of a very exclusive Gingerman event, with less than 20 cars guarenteed, less than 6 cars a session...well, I jumped on it.
+So when the opportunity came across that I could be part of a very exclusive Gingerman event, with less than 20 cars guaranteed, less than 6 cars a session...

+...well, I jumped on it (I also _maybe_ might have been coaxed by supportive friends).

 Made some calls, pulled some strings, loaded the Miata (and two spare sets of tires) on a trailer, and booked it out day-of to South Haven, MI to just enjoy the weather and promise of a traffic-free day.